 Illinois became the first state to legalize online lottery sales in 2012 for state residents 18 or older and physically present in Illinois at the time of purchase.
-Today, the Illinois Online Lottery sells tickets for the major drawing games including: Mega Millions, Powerball, Lotto, Lucky Day Lotto, Pick 3 and Pick 4.
+Today, the Illinois Online Lottery sells instant win games and tickets for the major drawing games including: Mega Millions, Powerball, Lotto, Lucky Day Lotto, Pick 3 and Pick 4.

 Prior to launching online ticket sales, opponents expressed concern that online sales would lead to increased risk of gambling addiction due to the ease of purchasing tickets.
 However, lottery officials allayed these concerns at the time by stating that online ticket sales and spending habits can be tracked to more easily identify signs of problem gambling.